|What to Expect at the National Cowboy Poetry Gathering|

 How do I meet people?

 Just introduce yourself.
 Artists, staff and audience alike are friendly and willing to introduce newcomers to their favorite parts of the Gathering.
 You can also become a member of the Western Folklife Center and attend members-only events like the exhibition opening, or sign up for a hands-on workshop and get to know your classmates.
 One of the best ways to meet people is to grab your fiddle, guitar, washboard, flute, accordion, or other instrument and jam the evening away; or simply sidle up to the bar in the Pioneer Saloon.

 I’ve heard that it is expensive to attend the National Cowboy Poetry Gathering.
 Is this true?

 It is possible to attend the daytime poetry and music sessions for the price of a Deluxe or Day Pass.
 That can be as many as seven sessions per day, which means you could listen to 21 different poets between 10:00 am and 5:30 pm.
 Most people wander from one session to another, attending four or five sessions per day.
-Of course, the sessions are first-come, first-serve.
+Of course, the sessions are first-come, first-seated until all seats are taken (no standing permitted by Elko Fire Code).
 We also offer passes to working cowboys, just check with the Ticket Desk in the Elko Convention Center if you work on a ranch.